garaekz/tfx/DESIGN_GUIDELINES.md

 - **Predictable APIs** – Every feature should expose a `Default`, `Config`, and `Fluent` interface.
 - **Go Native** – Stick to idiomatic Go whenever possible.
 - **Minimal API Surface** – Expose only what’s useful.
 Internal helpers go in `internal/share`.
+- **Separation of Concerns** – Multipath flexibility belongs to express functions, not constructors.

 ---